JorgeCardona/mongodb-backup-exporter/README.md

-    db_name=db_name,  # The name of the database to be backed up mongoexport_path=mongoexport_path,  # Path to the mongoexport executable output_format='json',  # Specifies the format for the exported files; can be 'json' or 'csv' output_dir='output_directory_path',  # Directory where output files will be saved; defaults to current working directory if None
+    db_name=db_name,  # The name of the database to be backed up mongoexport_path=mongoexport_path,  # Path to the mongoexport executable output_format='json',  # Specifies the format for the exported files; can be 'json' or 'csv' json_list=True,  # If True, each JSON object will be written on a new line in list format pretty_json=True,  # If True, the JSON output will be formatted for better readability output_dir='output_directory_path',  # Directory where output files will be saved; defaults to current working directory if None collections_to_export=['collection1', 'collection2'],  # Specify collections to export; if None, all collections will be exported
 )

 # Execute the export process